kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO do random quotes from file as example code
 * TODO ui join files ui
 * TODO Add a means to attach some code to a vector hook
-* TODO New Uptr word to point to start of exec code of uword.
-Handy for writing forth hook code.
-Locate the c3 byte as it does work with a call..
 * TODO Add hook vectors.
 Can change  dbug checks to vector with return if disabled to save on push and asterisk checks.
 Add hook for stack checks to disable.
 Add hooks for some other points such as before and after words

 * TODO Add config feature to select which devices are on specific SPI addresses and have words for easier selection???